The Hidden Convexity of Spectral Clustering: Basis Recovery and Spectral Clustering

-For a convex set $K$, a point $x \in K$ is said to be an \emph{extreme point} if $x$ is not equal to a strict convex combination of two other points of $K$. \begin{fact} Let $K \subseteq \R^n$ be a convex set.
-Let $f:K \to \R$ be a strictly convex function.
-Then the set of local maxima of $f$ on $K$ is contained in the set of extreme points of $K$. \end{fact}
+For a convex set $K$, a point $x \in K$ is said to be an \emph{extreme point} if $x$ is not equal to a strict convex combination of two other points in $K$. \begin{fact} Suppose that $K$ is a closed and bounded convex set.
+Let $f : K \rightarrow \R$ be a \emph{strictly} convex function.
+Then, the set of local maxima of $f$ on $K$ is non-empty and contained in the set of extreme points of $K$. \end{fact}